 A quick view of the data highlights the first issue of an arbitrary zone classification system, that being, the speed of football players may differ significantly from rugby players – suggesting zone classification should perhaps be sport-specific.
-Following this point, it is also been shown that Rugby League backs are faster than forwards (12).
-This also suggests that these speed zones should not only be sport-specific, but perhaps even position-specific in order to improve the accuracy of the data collection.
+Following this point, it is also been shown rugby league backs are faster than forwards (12).
+This also suggests these speed zones should not only be sport-specific but perhaps even position-specific in order to improve the accuracy of the data collection.

 Across the research, there are large variations in the range of speeds for each zone, both within and across sports (6).
-For example, three studies have selected >18km/h (5m/s) to classify Zone 6 (sprinting) in football (13-15).
-Based upon the maximal velocity data presented in Table 2 – measured using international football players – this would suggest that anything above 50% of maximal velocity (5m/s) is therefore classified as “sprinting”.
+For example, three studies have selected > 18km/h (5 m/s) to classify Zone 6 (sprinting) in football (13-15).
+Based upon the maximal velocity data presented in Table 2 – measured using international football players – this would suggest anything above 50 % of maximal velocity (5 m/s) is therefore classified as “sprinting”.

 As an additional point, and without going into too much detail, it is important the sports scientist conducts a detailed needs analysis and thus understands the typical physical activity profiles of their athletes during competition.
-For example, match research on high-level footballers has shown that players perform on average 18 high-speed runs/sprints at >7.0m/s (16) per game, and with sprint efforts rarely exceeding distances of 20m and lasting more than 4-seconds (17).
+For example, match research on high-level footballers has shown that players perform on average 18 high-speed runs/sprints at > 7.0 m/s (16) per game, and with sprint efforts rarely exceeding distances of 20m and lasting more than four seconds (17).
 Analysing the available research can help the sports scientist understand this vital information and help them make decisions with regards to training prescription.

 Number of accelerations and decelerations

-Similarly to the work-rate patterns, accelerations and declarations have also been categorised based upon the speed of the movement, which is thought to represent the “intensity” of the action.
+Similarly to the work-rate patterns, accelerations and declarations have also been categorised based on the speed of the movement, which is thought to represent the “intensity” of the action.
 Table 3 provides an example of how these have typically been categorised within the research.
-Likewise to the issues with the work-rate zone classification system, these bands have been devised using arbitrary speeds.
-This subjects them to the same issues, for example, these acceleration zones should not only be sport-specific, but also player-specific.
+Likewise, to the issues with the work-rate zone classification system, these bands have been devised using arbitrary speeds.
+This subjects them to the same issues, for example, these acceleration zones should not only be sport-specific but also player-specific.

 There are a couple of other deeper lying issues with making these zones player-specific.
 These are: